 Minute 5: Standard Library Service Creation

-You’ll now want to create a StdLib service for your Slack App.
+You’ll now want to create a Standard Library service for your Slack App.
 Slack has provided a

 @slack/app source (template) for you to use to get a bot up and running with very little effort.
 In the